Recovery Help for TDLR Licensees

 - Renew your license

 - Sign up for email updates regarding TDLR’s disaster assistance and recovery efforts.

 - Share with us on Facebook and Twitter.

-TDLR is committed to helping our fellow Texans through the recovery process, and we stand ready to assist in any way we can.
+TDLR is committed to helping our fellow Texans through the recovery process during and after natural disasters.
+We stand ready to assist in any way we can.